arg-inescid/hydra-scheduler/azure-dataset/benchmark-results/README.md

+### Note

+These instructions below, as well as the results in this directory, are outdated (generated in Sept 2022) and are kept only for archiving reasons.

 # Plot benchmark results

 In order to produce the plots from the results, just make sure that you have these files placed in